Livery Insurance: The Ultimate Guide

 Livery insurance is expensive because for-hire drivers face big risks.
 Livery vehicle drivers spend more time on the road compared to the typical drivers.
 They also drive in more populated areas, and they almost always have passengers in the car.
 For insurance companies, this means they are at higher risk of an accident.

 The cost of livery insurance depends on several factors, including:

 - How the vehicles are used

 Depending on these factors, livery insurance can be expensive.
 It’s always recommended to ask your insurance representative if they offer discounts.

 Who Needs Livery Insurance?

-While livery insurance requirements vary from state to state (contact your insurance agent to check whether you need it), it is generally considered a good idea to have livery insurance if you are driving a livery vehicle.
+While livery insurance requirements vary from state to state (contact your insurance specialist to check whether you need it), it is generally considered a good idea to have livery insurance if you are driving a livery vehicle.
 Livery vehicles are usually taxis, limos, buses, town cars, and rideshare services like Uber or Lyft.

 How to Find Livery Insurance Companies

 Companies that offer insurance for taxis and limos usually provide livery insurance.
 When looking for a livery insurance company in your area, it’s important to find someone who is trusted and experienced with many different types of insurance policies.
 East Insurance Group is an independent insurance agency that has helped over 50,000 small businesses all over the US.
-Our independent insurance agents can help you choose the best carrier for your specific needs.
+Our independent insurance specialists can help you choose the best carrier for your specific needs.

 What Does Livery Mean in Insurance?